-Step 5 Check if CernVM-FS mounts the specified repositories by cvmfs config probe.
+Step 5 Check if CernVM-FS mounts the specified repositories by cvmfs_config probe.
+If the probe fails, try to restart autofs with sudo service autofs restart.

 Mac OS X

 On Mac OS X, CernVM-FS is based on OSXFuse.
 It is not integrated with autofs.
 In order to install, proceed according to the following steps: